 This PoM specifically addresses the management of Victoria Park, Goulburn NSW.
-The PoM outlines the way the land will be used and provides the framework for Council to follow in relation to the express authorisation of leases and licence on the land.
+The PoM outlines the way the land will be used and provides the framework for Council to follow in relation to the express authorisation of leases and licences on the land.

-This PoM has been adopted by Council on [insert date] following public exhibition and consideration of submissions received.
+This PoM has been adopted by Council following public exhibition, endorsement by the Minister administering Crown Land and consideration of submissions received.
+Please see Reference Page for date and minute No.